Machinery & Equipment

 Customer Insights: Pointe provides deep learnings around customers, including customer characteristics, sentiment, and demand to enable our clients to craft product, marketing, and distribution strategies tailored to customer preferences.

 A client in the mobile vehicle market had intentions to enter a joint venture to enter a new overseas market and wanted to perform due diligence.
-We traveled to the region to evaluate the distribution channels, product offerings, customer preferences, market volumes, and pricing levels for competitors and similar companies.
+We traveled to the region to evaluate the distribution channels, product offerings, customer preferences, market volumes, and pricing levels.
 We provided a full scope risk assessment that presented significant differences between the desired financial and market goals for the joint venture and the actual opportunity based on data and observations.
 The client decided not to enter the joint venture or pursue independent entry into the region.
 This decision ultimately protected the client from entering the market with an inadequate partner and from a market itself that suffered significant economic decline.